parky0113/MMAP/README.md

 ## Enhance Your Workflow

 The Report Generator Application empowers users to streamline their data manipulation and report generation tasks.
-Whether you need to analyze financial data, manage invoices, or create customized reports for stakeholders, this application provides the tools you need to enhance your workflow and increase productivity.
+Whether you need to analyse AP data, manage invoices, or create customised reports for stakeholders, this application provides the tools you need to enhance your workflow and increase productivity.

 ## Author and Version

 - **Author:** Sean(Sunghyun) Park
-- **Version:** 0.9
+- **Version:** 1.1
-- **Last Updated:** 10-08-2023
+- **Last Updated:** 14-08-2023

 ## Support and Feedback